openhab/openhab-docs/addons/uis/apps/android.md

 We provide a native Android app for openHAB.
 It uses the REST API of openHAB to render sitemaps of your openHAB installation.
-It also supports [my.openhab.org]() including push notifications.
+It also supports [myopenhab.org](http://www.myopenhab.org) including push notifications.
 The latest release version of the app is always available through Google Play.

 **Features:**

-* View your openHAB sitemaps
+* View openHAB sitemaps
-* Control your openHAB items
+* Control openHAB remotely
 * Multiple themes available
+* Push notifications
+* Voice commands
 * Thing discovery via app
-* Voice commands
-* Username/password or SSL client authentication
+* Support for Username/password or SSL client authentication
-* Definition of a default sitemap
+* Selection of a default sitemap

 [![Download openHAB app on Google Play](images/google-play-badge.png){:width="250px"}](https://play.google.com/store/apps/details?id=org.openhab.habdroid)